 Recently, the Government adopted several business-friendly policies and introduced the Indonesian OSS system to make it simpler for foreign investors to jumpstart their businesses in the archipelago.
 The results are, however, questionable.

-This article introduces a newly established system of company registration in Indonesia through so-called Online Single Submission System and provides a general overview of the most important facts at the time of its release.
+This article introduces a newly established system of company registration in Indonesia through the so-called Online Single Submission System and provides a general overview of the most important facts at the time of its release.

-To address specific requirements and procedures of company incorporation in your business field, contact Cekindo to get FREE consultation.
+To address specific requirements and procedures of company incorporation in your business field, contact Cekindo to get a FREE consultation.